-- Preheat a wok over high heat then add 1 tbsp of oil.
+- Preheat a wok over high heat then add 1 tablespoon of oil.
 When the oil is shimmering, add green beans and a pinch of salt.
 Stir-fry for 3 minutes or until the beans are slightly softened and blistered.
 Remove from the wok, set aside.

-- Heat 1 tbsp of oil into a wok over high heat.
+- Heat 1 tablespoon of oil into a wok over high heat.
 Add ginger and garlic, keep stirring for 5 seconds or until fragrant.
 Add shrimp and stir-fry until the shrimp are just beginning to turn pink for about 20-30 seconds.